DaClan008/npm-config-info/README.md

 ## Contributions

-Constributions are welcome.
+Contributions are welcome.
 This was a quick project as I required an easy way to access the stored author creditials from javascript.

+## Fixes

+-   Fixed Readme spelling errors.